MsHERESIES 3 — AMNIOTECHNICS

 Offset printed A2 poster, Amsterdam (October 2020)

 Posters with drawings and rant together with an excerpt from the poem Walking Like a Robin by Bernadette Mayer.
-Printed with Raddraaier, Amsterdam in an edition of 500.
+Printed with Raddraaier, Amsterdam.
 Distributed and shown at the group exhibition All these buildings, the clock and its hour at Kalverstraat 28, with Naomi Credé & Rosie Haward, Philip Coyne, Darío Dezfuli & Simona Koutná, Harriet Foyster, Andrés García Vidal, Miyuki Inoue, Frédérique Gagnon, and Aidan Wall.

 MONSTERS RAMPAGE BECAUSE OF A LACK OF CARE — REPRODUCTIVE LABOUR AND GRAPHIC DESIGN